Where are the Best public Swimming Pools near me?

 Address: 1712 Avenue P, Plano, TX 75074

-Summer hours: Sat/Sun 1pm-5pm
+Summer hours: Sat/Sun 1 pm-5 pm

 Call: 972-769-4232

-Rowlinson Natatorium is an indoor 25-yard facility with deep and shallow water training and swimming pool areas and a zero depth entry ramp in the shallow area.
+Rowlinson Natatorium is an indoor 25-yard facility with deep and shallow water training and swimming pool areas and a zero-depth entry ramp in the shallow area.

-It is open weekends during the summer season and for scheduled classes only during fall, winter, and spring.
+It is open on weekends during the summer season and for scheduled classes only during fall, winter, and spring.

 Carpenter Recreation Center Pool

-Their entire swimming pool is open for select hours and allows lap swimming for specific hours too.
-Please check these before leaving home.
+Their entire swimming pool near me is open for select hours and allows lap swimming for specific hours too.

 Address: 6701 Coit Road, Plano, TX 75024